sbchengyiwei/Vicky_Blog/Monotone Stack/Monotone Stack.md

 - **Use cases:**

-  - Monotonic stack is often used to deal with a typical problem called **Next Greater Element**.
+  - Monotonic stack is often used to deal with a typical problem called **Next Greater Element**.(Find the first value on the left(right) that is greater(smaller) than the element.)
   - How to **get the greatest(smallest) array(string)** by the given conditions (remaining size k/ no duplicate).
   - **Farest Greater Element** (leetcode 1124).